chaoticfree/documentation/DSX Documentation support.md

 ### Development

-1. Content scoping
+1. Scope appropriate content informed by research phase

   * How do the soft skills and context sensitivity show up in documentation?
 Perhaps another case of clearly presenting "niche".
   * How can we integrate this into the mission of DSX to connect capacity builders with orgs in need?
   * Deciding what to do about resources relevant to this field that are not related to digital security directly in terms of content.
 Like a "code of conduct" at trainings, for example.

-2. Platform specifications
+2. Define platform specifications based on appropriate content

   * What is best practice when creating a new list of lists (who has done this well in any sector)?
 Look for examples to model.
   * Format: Is it necessary to unify existing documentation using a universal, open, easy-to-use format and platform (e.g. plaintext/Markdown/git)?